hotdogee/gff3-py/README.rst

     # Calculates the correct phase and checks if it matches the given phase for CDS features
     gff.check_phase()

-A more feature complete GFF3 validator with a command line interface and produces a validation report in MarkDown format is available under ``examples/gff_valid.py``
+A more feature complete GFF3 validator with a command line interface which also generates validation report in MarkDown is available under ``examples/gff_valid.py``

 The following example demonstrates how to filter, tranverse, and modify the parsed gff3 data structure.
 1. Change features with type ``exon`` to ``pseudogenic_exon`` and type ``transcript`` to